STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 The test calls the [static method `FunctionObject.convertArg`](projects/closure/lib/rhino/src/org/mozilla/javascript/FunctionObject.java#L216) with random parameter values.
 The static methods tries to convert the third parameter (`topLevel0`) to a `Double` value (indicated by the value `4` as last parameter of the call) but fails to do so.
 The `convertArg` method does not make any check before [performing the conversion](projects/closure/lib/rhino/src/org/mozilla/javascript/FunctionObject.java#L233) and no documentation is provided for that method.
 The documentation of the callee (`ScriptRuntime.toNumber`) does not indicate that an exception is thrown in case of error during the conversion.

+__!
+New update:__ The code (dependency) has been removed in later versions of **closure**.
+The issue is related to the class `projects/closure/lib/rhino/src/org/mozilla/javascript/FunctionObject`, which belongs to an external library (https://github.com/jenkinsci/core-js/blob/master/rhino/src/org/mozilla/javascript/FunctionObject.java).
+The method `FunctionObject.convertArg(...)` is currently taggd as deprecated.

 ## ST36

 [Stack trace](stacktraces.md#st36-f16):